Mantablast/best-dressed/README.md

 # 👰‍♀️ Best Dressed

-A full-stack filtering demo... that just so happens to be about wedding dresses.
+A tiny stack filtering demo... that just so happens to be about wedding dresses.
 Built for fun.
-Stayed for the filters. 💅
+Stayed for the filters.
+Not a topic I know anything about so why not learn? 💅 The user may have to seed the database before use!  python seed.py!
 ---

 ## ✨ What It Is